Dear friends and fellow South Africans,

 The birth of Inkatha, which became the IFP once liberation parties were unbanned, will forever be tied to that conversation with President Kaunda.

 I will post a copy of his remarks at our meeting on Thursday online, for his words are historic.
-I was honoured when he asked me to accompany him to visit the grave of uMama Betty Kaunda after our meeting.
-As we stood in silence there together, my heart swelled with memories.
+I was honoured when he asked me to visit the grave of uMama Betty Kaunda after our meeting.
+As I stood in silence at her graveside, my heart swelled with memories.

 Earlier that afternoon, I had found myself welcomed again at State House, by President Lungu, who received me with warmth.
 The President and I share the privilege of having served our respective countries as Minister of Home Affairs.
 We also both studied law before entering politics.
 So we found interesting points of conversation.